kristofvarszegi/recursivefilter/README.md

 # TODO

 * Use intrinsic functions for calculations
-* Coeff pows to constant memory
-* Coeff pows by mult-aggreg
-* Align global memory accesses to 128byte
 * Pad global memory
 * cudaHostMalloc() for pinned area
 * Texture mem for input